-This Bike Pic Tuesday, we captured these two biker gals out front of the group of cyclists, riding down Summit Avenue, in St Paul, MN for another True North experience.
+This Bike Pic Friday, we captured these two biker gals out front of a group of cyclists, riding down Summit Avenue in St Paul, MN, for another True North experience.

 Bookmark HaveFunBiking.com on your cell phone and find your next adventure at your fingertips!
 Please share our pics with your friends, and don’t forget to smile.
 With one of our cameras ready to document your next cameo appearance while you are riding and having fun, we may be around the corner.
 You could be in one of our next Pic of the Day.